eejdoowad/mosi/README.md

 ## init - intializes a node for messaging

 `init` initializes a node for messaging, and in the case of a client node, connects it to the core.
 It must be called before any calls to msg() or get().
-It accepts a configuration object with properties `subscriptions`, `onConnect`, `onDisconnect`, and `actions`.
+It accepts a configuration object with properties `log`, `subscriptions`, `onConnect`, `onDisconnect`, and `actions`.
 All properties are optional.

+* `log` is a boolean parameter that enables logging when set to `true`.
+Logging is disabled by default.

 * `subscriptions` is an array of string specifying a node's subscriptions.
 This is how a node declares to the world it wants to receive all messages for a given subscription.
 When sending a message using `msg` or `get` from any node, you can specify a subscription as the target, and all nodes that have the target subscription will receive the message.